-The expenditure projections were revised based upon updated construction estimates.
+The schedule and expenditure projections were revised based upon actual bids.

 The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are actual bids and may change based upon site conditions and design revisions.
 The Asset Management Division has determined the priority of the recommended projects.